Do Go On - 207 - The Golden State Killer

 Oh, that's terrifying.

-Also, any kind of run and call the police straight away because you're like waiting for
+Also, and he can't run and call the police straight away because you're like waiting for like 20 minutes.

-But I mean, you probably wouldn't say goodbye, would you, you know?
+But I mean, you probably wouldn't say goodbye, would you?

 Thank you so much.